ENCCS/julia-for-hpc/content/motivation.rst

 **Rapid package evolution**: Although most major packages have stabilized, there are still many packages that go through frequent large changes that can break your code.

-- Workaround: Julia comes with a powerful package manager and inbuilt support for isolated software environments where dependencies can be recorded exactly.
+- Workaround: Julia comes with a powerful package manager and in-built support for isolated software environments where dependencies can be recorded exactly.

 **Large memory footprint**: Because of precompilation of Julia's Base libraries